Kyriosity/use-dev/README+/parts/MultifacetVal/README.md

 - A close approach of Earth to Mars is ca. `33'900'000` _miles_ but seems credible in _kilometers_ and _nmi_.
 - An unknown child's age of 7` can mean months and years.
-- `_Jack_` can be family, given (not only on birth), and branded name.
+- _`Jack`_ can be family, given (not only on birth), and branded name.
 - One apple may mean an electronic device too,
-- The weekly payment of `1'000` dollars will get a national hue: Australian, Canadian, Jamaican, and twenty more.
+- The weekly payment of `1'000` dollars may surprise with a national hue: Australian, Canadian, Jamaican, and twenty more.

 Concurrent measurement systems can make matters even worse, e.g. flight height can be communicated in <i>feet</i> while cockpit variometers may show <i>meters</i>.

 \____________________________________________________________________________________________________ </details>

-Not _denominated_ numbers in applications may imply a single system of categorization (e.g. SI for physical values) and ... open wide the gate to errors, including ill-famed techno-disasters.<sup>🔄️</sup>
+Not _denominated_ numbers in applications may imply a single system of categorization (e.g. **SI** for physical values) and ... open wide the gate to errors, including ill-famed techno-disasters.<sup>🔄️</sup>

 Coding like `const OuterSpace_Baseline_Kelvin = 2.7` is univocal but inflexible and ugly to the object-oriented eye.
 As picky pros, we'd propose trailblazing syntax and features.

-<div align="center"><b>Let's not beat around the bush but present what our project can deliver.</b> ⬇️</div>

-### Mars Orbiter, or "The Empire [unit] Strikes Back"
+### <🪝BAIT> Mars Orbiter, or "The Empire [unit] Strikes Back"

 <details><summary><ins>&nbsp;<i>Pound-force</i> [lbf] taken for <i>Newton</i> [N] destroyed the NASA Mars Climate Observer in 1999.&nbsp;</ins></summary>
 &nbsp;

-NASA expected metric data from the contractor but the latter reported thrust in the _US Customary units_, based on the good old British **Imperial Pound**.
+NASA part of the software relied on metric data from the "contractor" (the report doesn't name the known company and neither do I).
+Still, the latter sent thrust in the _US Customary units_, based on the good old British **Imperial Pound**.
 Thus the poor
 [Mars Climate Orbiter](https://en.wikipedia.org/wiki/Mars_Climate_Orbiter)<sup><b>w</b></sup> was put below the "survival altitude" orbit.

 ```mermaid